davidlkl/Insurance-Pricing-Game/README.md

-# Insurance-Pricing-Game
-1st place solution
+# Insurance-Pricing-Game - 1st place solution

-For feature engineering, please refer to preprocessing.py.

-For model training, please refer to training.py.
+## Folder structure:
+### Preprocessing.py
+Feature engineering

+### Training.py
+Model training

+### Model.py
+- The script that is used to produce prediction inside the AICrowd environment
-The pricing strategy lies in the model.py.
+- Pricing strategy is incorporated in the predict_premium function

+The final presentation is also uploaded to this repository.